Skip to main content

 What advice would you offer first- and second-year students who are interested in pursuing your specialty?

-Students should focus primarily on understanding all that is presented during the preclinical years with the motivation of doing as well as possible on USMLE Step 1.
-Understanding the mechanism of disease is of paramount importance.
+Students should focus primarily on understanding all that is presented during the preclinical years.

 How important is a research experience in your specialty?
 If important, does it need to be in the specialty itself?